-“Decarbonization” is an odd word but for a very important – though chaotic – process now being employe across the globe to fight Climate Change.
+“Decarbonization” is an odd word but for a very important – though chaotic – process now being employed across the globe to fight Climate Change.

 Chaotic, in my use of the word, does not apply to the technologies, the verification, or the goal of reducing CO2 in the atmosphere.
 It applies to the many different programs used by leading nations; it applies to the faulty deployments that were done with the best intentions; it applies to the long list of unknowns and unstandardized units of CO2 removed by all the many Emissions Trading Schemes and Carbon Offset programs around the world.